 - Information system inventory – All federal agencies and their associated contractors must take inventory of all information systems that are currently being used within their network.

 - Risk categorization– All information and information systems must be categorized in accordance with their potential risk in order to ensure that the most vulnerable and sensitive forms of data are given the appropriate level of protection.

 - System security plan – All federal agencies are required to both create and maintain a security plan that is continually updated to ensure effective and efficient security policies and controls over time.

-- Risk assessments – When a change is made to a federal agencies system, said agencies must then conduct risk assessments to establish whether their security controls are adequate or if the implementation of further controls is needed.
+- Risk assessments – When a change is made to a federal agency’s system, said agencies must then conduct risk assessments to establish whether their security controls are adequate or if the implementation of further controls is needed.

-The primary consequence for non-compliance under FISMA 2014 is the loss of federal contracts or funding, as well a censure on the part of congress.
-However, there are a variety of other consequences that can result from non-compliance of FISMA 2014 in the midst of our digital age.
+The primary consequence for non-compliance under FISMA 2014 is the loss of federal contracts or funding, as well as a censure on the part of congress.
+However, there are a variety of other consequences that can result from non-compliance with FISMA 2014 in the midst of our digital age.
 One of these consequences is reputational damage.
 As consumers continue to request further transparency from the companies and businesses they engage with, cybersecurity failures can also be associated with overall business failure.

 - Market share prices of companies involved in a data breach hit a low point of 110 in the immediate days after said data breach.

 - -8.6% underperformance on NASDAQ after one year.

 - -11.3% underperformance on NASDAQ after two years.